-Any time a teacher sees plagiarism, it will be reported to the Dean and/or President and a log of the incident will be placed in the student's file.
-The Academic Misconduct procedure will be enacted (See the Academic Misconduct Reporting Form (AMRF) in the SIS files section.
+Any time a teacher sees plagiarism, it will be reported to the Academic Dean and/or President and a log of the incident will be placed in the student's file.
+If offenses are taking place in more than one class, any offense after an initial warning from any or all class instructors will accrue towards a second or third offense.